-Our recent transaction with Unicorn Media, and/or potential future acquisitions, could be difficult to integrate, divert the attention of key personnel, disrupt our business, dilute stockholder value and impair our financial results.
+Potential future acquisitions could be difficult to integrate, divert the attention of key personnel, disrupt our business, dilute stockholder value and impair our financial results.

 As part of our business strategy, we intend to consider acquisitions of companies, technologies and products that we believe could accelerate our ability to compete in our core markets or allow us to enter new markets.
-For example, in January 2014 we completed our acquisition of substantially all of the assets of Unicorn Media, Inc., or Unicorn, a leading provider of cloud video ad insertion technology.
-Acquisitions, including the Unicorn transaction, involve numerous risks, any of which could harm our business, including:
+Acquisitions involve numerous risks, any of which could harm our business, including:

-- difficulties in integrating the technologies, products, operations and existing contracts of a target company and realizing the anticipated benefits of the combined businesses; - difficulties in integrating the personnel of a target company, including the onboarding of approximately 60 Unicorn employees whom we hired in connection with the Unicorn transaction; - difficulties in supporting and transitioning customers, if any, of a target company; - · diversion of financial and management resources from existing operations; - the price we pay or other resources that we devote may exceed the value we realize, or the value we could have realized if we had allocated the purchase price or other resources to another opportunity; - risks of entering new markets in which we have limited or no experience; - · potential loss of key employees, customers and strategic alliances from either our current business or a target company's business; and - inability to generate sufficient revenue to offset acquisition costs.
+- difficulties in integrating the technologies, products, operations and existing contracts of a target company and realizing the anticipated benefits of the combined businesses; - difficulties in integrating the personnel of a target company; - difficulties in supporting and transitioning customers, if any, of a target company; - diversion of financial and management resources from existing operations; - the price we pay or other resources that we devote may exceed the value we realize, or the value we could have realized if we had allocated the purchase price or other resources to another opportunity; - risks of entering new markets in which we have limited or no experience; - potential loss of key employees, customers and strategic alliances from either our current business or a target company's business; and - inability to generate sufficient revenue to offset acquisition costs.